 The following no-nonsense basics are examples of some critical points an employee manual should contain.

-When a technician is in the pit, for instance, after the oil goes in and before the motor is started up, the tech must first call out that all systems are go for engine ignition.
+When a technician is in the pit, for instance, after the oil goes in and before the engine is started, the tech must first call out that all systems are go for ignition.
 Another extremely simple and effective mandate for shops to put in their employee manuals is that if oil spills—and every shop owner knows it inevitably will—employees are required to stop what they’re doing immediately and clean it up.
 Otherwise, slick oil on the floor is an accident waiting to happen.

 Nightly cleanup of a quick lube is also critically important to mandate in the employee handbook.
 As Ferreira says, “The night before have your employees remove all mats, wash them, and put them back.
 This must be done before any lube work begins the next morning.
 Then, if these steps don’t happen and an employee falls, it’s because they violated a policy in the manual.”